gemcfadyen/georginam.com/_posts/2015-12-04-apprenticeship-day-45.md

 In fact, todays activity would make a great 'keep it green kata'.

-At the end of the refactoring, the code above has two parameters - the controller is passed in which will coordinate the view to display the next board.
+At the end of the refactoring, the code above has two parameters - the controller is passed in, which will coordinate the model and the view so that the next panel is displayed.

       ClickEvent gameSelectionOnClick = new UserSelectsGameType(controller, gameSelectionButton);